Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Want to learn more?
 Read the full SEO KPI report featuring insights from 129 marketing professionals here.

-Editor’s note: If you need to track multiple SEO metrics across multiple tools, use Databox to consolidate all of your metrics into a central dashboard.
+Editor’s note: If you need to track multiple SEO metrics across multiple tools, use a marketing dashboard software like Databox to consolidate all of your metrics into a central dashboard.
 The free SEO Overview dashboard below is a great example, showing key metrics from four different SEO tools.

 At its simplest, email marketing boils down to three things: